tbandixen/LaTeX-Vorlage/README.md

 LaTeX-Template
 =============

+This is a LaTeX template for a ZHAW project work.

 ## Information for Windows

 You need to have [MiKTeX](http://miktex.org/) installed.
 The [How to install](http://miktex.org/howto/install-miktex) can be found here: http://miktex.org/howto/install-miktex.